 Learn more about how to help stop the spread of invasive plants and animals in British waters via the ‘check, clean, dry‘ campaign.

-The main concerns with regard to the effects of marine renewables on migratory salmonids are the effects of noise during construction and operation, the effects of electro-magnetic fields (EMFs) during operation and from associated cabling and potential of some forms of sub-sea devices to inflict physical damage on fish.
-The potential effects of these issues on migratory salmonids must be considered in the light of the considerable uncertainties regarding the behaviour and migratory routes of these fish.
+Determining the possible impact of marine developments on migratory fish can be very challenging as there remain considerable uncertainties regarding the behaviour and migratory routes of these fish.
+Fisheries Management Scotland, and previously the Association of Salmon Fishery Boards have led efforts to ensure that the potential impacts of marine renewables (offshore wind, wave and tidal energy) on migratory fish are understood.
+The main concerns with regard to the effects of marine renewables on migratory salmonids have been the effects of noise during construction and operation, the effects of electro-magnetic fields (EMFs) during operation and from associated cabling and the potential of some forms of sub-sea devices to inflict physical damage on fish.

 Fisheries Management Scotland works with Marine Scotland, Marine Scotland Science, SNH, The Crown Estate and the renewables industry to find the best way to fill these knowledge gaps in order that proper assessments of the potential impacts of proposed schemes on wild salmonids can be made.